 You can see from my blog that I’ve made up for my lack of cookie making in those early days.
 Just check my baking category for biscuits.

 Thanks for visiting Tin and Thyme.
-If you make these chocolate Brazil nut cookies, I’d love to hear how you got on in the comments below or via social media.
+If you make these chocolate Brazil nut cookies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chocolate Chunk Brazil Nut Cookies.
 PIN IT.